collective/Products.CompositePack/src/Products/CompositePack/README.txt

 specific to the instance (see details below).

 When choosing 'Content', you get a popup window wherein you can select the piece of content that you want to add to this slot.
-This window is a kupu drawer.
 It only shows instance of "composable" portal types (see below for setting up composables).
 You browse your site until you have found the piece of content you want to display.
 When you click the 'ok' button, the composite element is added to the composite page.
 It is displayed through its default